-Field Description Role Identifier Display-only.
+Field Description Role Display-only.
 The unique, system-assigned ID number that identifies this Role Type Name Display-only.
 The Type Name usually identifies the general kinds of Permissions and Responsibilities associated with this Role.
 Note: When creating a new Role, you must select its Type before you can display a new Role document.
 See Creating New Roles below.

-Role Namespace Required.
+Field Description Namespace Required.
 An indicator that associates the Role with a particular application and module Role Name Required.
 The common descriptive name by which this Role is known Active Check this box to indicate that this Role is Active and is, therefore, to be included by KIM when it evaluates Permissions and Responsibilities.
 Uncheck the Active box to indicate that this Role is inactive.
+Description Optional.
+Text description of the role.